Accountant Southend

 Why Do Bookkeepers Need to Register for Money Laundering?

 In 2007 (updated in 2017), regulations came into force to limit the risk of bookkeepers and accountants being used as ‘tools’ for money laundering.
-The law ensures that those in the industry are aware of such threats, and of their obligations in stopping them.
+AML for accountants ensures that bookkeepers and accountants comply with stringent regulations to protect the financial system.

 As such, there are now several obligations required of a bookkeeper in relation to money laundering regulations, however the most important is to be registered with a money laundering supervisor.